 Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical and gas appliances.
-However, the practice did have an electrical wiring condition report.
+The practice staff told us they did have an electrical wiring condition report, though this could not be located on the day of the inspection.
 The practice told us they had recently commissioned a test but had not yet received the report.